 Answer: 38% x $25,000 = $9,500

 - If the proposed activity is conducted both on and off campus, calculate the projected recovery by multiplying each rate by the estimated costs for the appropriate location using the applicable distribution base.

 Example: The distribution base (e.g., modified total direct costs) totals $125,000, with $80,000 budgeted for on-campus and $45,000 for off-campus.
 What is the projected F&A cost recovery from each location for the research activity?

 Answer: On campus 51% x $80,000 = $40,800 Off campus 26% x $45,000 = $11,700 Total recovery = $52,500

 Example: The distribution base for an other sponsored activity totals $100,000, with $70,000 budgeted for on-campus and $30,000 for off-campus.
 What is the projected F&A cost recovery from each location for the other sponsored activity?

-Only under exceptional circumstances does the WSU Vice Provost for Research and/or the OGRD Director approve agreements with agencies which reimburse F&A costs at less than the current negotiated rates.
+Only under exceptional circumstances does the WSU Vice President for Research and/or the OROS Director approve agreements with agencies which reimburse F&A costs at less than the current negotiated rates.

-Investigators who prepare proposals for submittal to such agencies should contact OGRD to ascertain the acceptability of less than approved F&A rates.
+Investigators who prepare proposals for submittal to such agencies should contact OROS to ascertain the acceptability of less than approved F&A rates.

 Sponsored Programs Services normally encumbers funds for F&A costs when a project account is first set up, renewed, or rebudgeted.
 The amount of the encumbrance is indicated in the Account Balances/Detail and/or on the Budget Statement under object 13.
 See 30.07 for more information about encumbrances and the Budget Statement.